goerz/clusterjob/README.markdown

 # clusterjob

-Lightweight utilities to manage workflows on traditional HPC cluster systems.
+Python library to manage workflows on traditional HPC cluster systems.

 The library provides the `Job` class that wraps around shell scripts, allowing them to be submitted to a local or remote HPC cluster scheduling system.
 The